mikeschmitt/fun/README.md

 fun
 ===

 Just for fun, like the name says.
-There is no correlation between these projects; they are more ideas with concept learning mixed in.
+There is no correlation between these projects; they are more so random ideas with concept learning mixed in.

 Contents